ywcui1990/numenta-apps/taurus.monitoring/README.md

 taurus-model-latency-monitor \
   --monitorConfPath=<absolute path to monitoring conf file> \
   --metricDataTable=<metric data dynamodb table name. e.g. taurus.metric_data.production> \
-  --loggingLevel=INFO \
+  --loggingLevel=INFO
-  --loggingConsole=stderr
 ```

-Additionally, should need to manually clear out all notifications, there is a
+Additionally, should you need to manually clear out all notifications, there
-helper utility, `taurus-clear-monitor-notifications`, that will prompt the user
+is a helper utility, `taurus-clear-monitor-notifications`, that will prompt
-to delete all notifications.
+the user to delete all notifications.